 I am too self-conscious

-I am self aware but there is a world around me
+I am self aware and there is a wonderful world around me

 Learn to live in the environment